 The form must already be completed when you enter the consulate.

 These must be 3.5 cm wide by 4.5 cm high, in colour with a white background (coloured backgrounds are not acceptable), recent, a true likeness, showing the face looking straight at the camera.

-Too few or non-compliant photographs are grounds for refusing a visa (because the photographs enclosed cannot in practice be used to produce the visa).
+Too few or non-compliant photographs are grounds for refusing a visa (because the photographs enclosed cannot be used to physically produce the visa).

 Letters of recommendation

 Letters of recommendation should not be sent directly to the consulate.
 However, recommendations of a professional nature, for example, may be given to the visa applicant who should enclose them with the application they submit to the visa department.